one-step-on-mars/one-step-on-mars.github.io/contributing.md

-Contributing to A Dark Room
+Contributing to One small Step On Mars
 ===========

 Hello and welcome, contributors both new, and old.

-Like most projects on GitHub, A Dark Room is open source, and thrives off contributions from members of the community.
+Like most projects on GitHub, One small Step On Mars is open source, and thrives off contributions from members of the community.
 We appreciate any pull requests or issues that you may open in the project, no matter the size.
 <br><hr>
 Before contributing to the project, there are a few things you should look over to ensure your contribution is done correctly.